 Our estimated future final capping, closure and post-closure costs, based on our interpretation of current requirements and proposed regulatory changes, are intended to approximate fair value.
 Absent quoted market prices, our cost estimates are based on historical experience, professional engineering judgment and quoted or actual prices paid for similar work.
 Our estimate of costs to discharge final capping, closure and post-closure asset retirement obligations for landfills are developed in today's dollars.
-These costs are then inflated to the period of performance using an estimate of inflation, which is updated annually (1.7% as of December 31, 2017).
+These costs are then inflated to the period of performance using an estimate of inflation, which is updated annually (1.7% as of December 31, 2016).
 Final capping, closure and post-closure liabilities are discounted using the credit adjusted risk-free rate in effect at the time the obligation is incurred.
-The weighted average rate applicable to our asset retirement obligations as of December 31, 2017 is between approximately 9.2% and 9.9%, the range of the credit adjusted risk free rates effective since the adoption of guidance associated with asset retirement obligations in the fiscal year ended April 30, 2004.
+The weighted average rate applicable to our asset retirement obligations as of December 31, 2016 is between approximately 9.2% and 9.9%, the range of the credit adjusted risk free rates effective since the adoption of guidance associated with asset retirement obligations in the fiscal year ended April 30, 2004.
 Accretion expense is necessary to increase the accrued final capping, closure and post-closure liabilities to the future anticipated obligation.
 To accomplish this, we accrete our final capping, closure and post-closure accrual balances using the same credit-adjusted risk-free rate that was used to calculate the recorded liability.
-Accretion expense on recorded landfill liabilities amounted to \$4,401, \$3,606 and \$3,370 in fiscal years 2017, 2016 and 2015, respectively.
+Accretion expense on recorded landfill liabilities is recorded to cost of operations from the time the liability is recognized until the costs are paid.
+Accretion expense on recorded landfill liabilities amounted to \$3,606, \$3,370, \$2,275 and \$3,967 in fiscal year 2016, fiscal year 2015, transition period 2014 and fiscal year 2014, respectively.

 We provide for the accrual and amortization of estimated future obligations for closure and post-closure based on tonnage placed into each site.
 With regards to final capping, the liability is recognized and the costs are amortized based on the airspace related to the specific final capping event.
 See Note 8, Final Capping, Closure and Post-Closure Costs for disclosure over asset retirement obligations related to final capping, closure and post-closure costs.

 We operate in states which require a certain portion of landfill final capping, closure and post-closure obligations to be secured by financial assurance, which may take the form of surety bonds, letters of credit and restricted cash and investments.
-Surety bonds securing closure and post-closure obligations at December 31, 2017 and December 31, 2016 totaled \$164,893 and \$161,095, respectively.
-Letters of credit securing closure and post-closure obligations as of December 31, 2017 and December 31, 2016 totaled \$0 and \$0, respectively.
+Surety bonds securing closure and post-closure obligations at December 31, 2016 and December 31, 2015 totaled \$161,095 and \$156,163, respectively.
+Letters of credit securing closure and post-closure obligations as of December 31, 2016 and December 31, 2015 totaled \$0 and \$1,000, respectively.
 See Note 5, Restricted Cash / Restricted Assets for disclosure over restricted cash securing closure and post-closure obligations.